Virtual-Finland-Development/monitoring/README.md

 ## accessfinland-dashboard

-CloudWatch dashboard for the Access Finland application and related services metrics.
+CloudWatch dashboard for the Access Finland application and related services metrics and stats.

 - Apps & Authentication issuers - which application audiences and which authentication issuer were used in the requests
 - Users API: